-- (3) In most cases unless otherwise approved by the FAA the pilot will be in violation of the Operating Limitations for Phase I flight testing that if discovered will result in an enforcement action. - i.
-Pilots should ensure that the added ballast weight in the cockpit is secured.
-A seat belt over some sand bags will not stop the weight from shifting and getting loose in a cockpit.
+- 7.1.8.3 In most cases, unless otherwise approved by the FAA, the pilot will be in violation of the Operating Limitations for Phase I flight testing.
+If this is discovered and determined to be an intentional and/or reckless deviation from the regulations, legal action would be appropriate (refer to FAA Order 2150.3, FAA Compliance and Enforcement Program). - 7.1.9 Pilots should ensure that the added ballast weight in the cockpit is secured.
+A seatbelt over some sand bags will not stop the weight from shifting and getting loose in a cockpit.
 The last thing a test pilot needs is a 20-pound lead-shot bag free in the cockpit during a climb test, a landing, or a spin.
-Tie each weight down individually, and cover all the weights with a cargo net. - j.
-Ensure the ropes/nets and airframe attach points are strong enough to take the added load.
-Make sure the passenger seat can take that much localized weight safely. - k.
-The maximum gross weight test results should be recorded in the flight manual.
+Tie each weight down individually, and cover all the weights with a cargo net. - 7.1.10 Ensure the ropes/nets and airframe attach points are strong enough to take the added load.
+Make sure the passenger seat can take that much localized weight safely. - 7.1.11 The maximum gross weight test results should be recorded in the flight manual.
 If there are any changes to the stall speed initially marked on the airspeed indicator, it should be changed to reflect the aircraft stall speed at maximum gross weight.